danvuk567/danvuk567/README.md

 # ✋ Introduction

 Hi, I'm Dan.
 When I'm not busy with work related projects, I like to have fun working on side projects showcasing my work experience as well as taking on new challenges to grow and develop new skills.
 I'm a data enthusiast who is curious by nature and loves problem solving.
-I have expertise in data analysis, data management, data modelling, ETL development, custom programming/scripting, reporting, query optimization, QA testing, software integration, and application support.
+I have expertise in data analysis, data management, data modelling, ETL/ELT development, custom programming/scripting, reporting, query optimization, QA testing, software integration, and application support.
 I have extensive experience working on projects within the Finance and Retail industry.

 # 🔨 Core Data skills